feitgemel/TensorFlowProjects/sportsClassificationMobileNetModel/README.md

 <br/><br/>

+You can find the link for the [tutorial](https://eranfeit.net/tensorflow-sports-image-classification-building-a-custom-model-with-tensorflow-and-keras/) here.
-You can find the link for the [tutorial](https://youtu.be/xORACIVRNd4) here.
+You can find the link for the [Video tutorial](https://youtu.be/xORACIVRNd4) here.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)